Ephraim-usc/egrm/README.md

 Expected Genetic Relationship Matrix (EGRM) is the expected value of the Genetic Relationship Matrix (GRM) on unknown SNPs given the complete genealogical tree of a sample of individuals, derived under the coalescent theory framework.

-This method is described in the following [paper](https://www.biorxiv.org/content/10.1101/2021.08.18.456747v1.abstract):
+This method is described in the following [paper](https://www.cell.com/ajhg/fulltext/S0002-9297(22)00112-4):
 Fan, Caoqi, Nicholas Mancuso, and Charleston WK Chiang.
-"A genealogical estimate of genetic relationships." bioRxiv (2021).
+"A genealogical estimate of genetic relationships."
+The American Journal of Human Genetics 109.5 (2022): 812-824.
 Please cite our paper if you use our method.